 Self-Actualization and the Actualizing Tendency

-Rogers believe that the underlying motive that all people share is a need to become self-actualized.
+Rogers believed that the underlying motive that all people share is a need to become self-actualized.
 The self-actualized person is essentially an individual who has reached their highest potential.

-The actualizing tendency also plays an important role in Rogers’s approach to psychotherapy, known as client-centered therapy.
+The actualizing tendency also plays an important role in Rogers’s approach to psychotherapy, known as client-centered therapy or person-centered therapy.
 In this type of therapy, the actualizing tendency serves a primary role to motivate the client to overcome his or her current problems and achieve mental well-being.

 One thing that helps guide the actualizing tendency is what Rogers termed the organismic valuing process.
-This process involves evaluating subjective experiences in terms of their potential for helping the individual improve himself or herself in both short-term and long-term.
+This process involves evaluating subjective experiences in terms of their potential for helping the individual improve as a person in both the short-term and long term.

 If the actualizing tendency leads to self-actualization, the individual can become what Rogers referred to as a fully-functioning person.